The Spirit of the Beehive: Legacy

 The Spirit of the Beehive would become one of the most influential genre movies in Spanish history and inspire future filmmakers.
 Guillermo del Toro's films The Devil's Backbone (2001) and Pan's Labyrinth (2006) particularly resort to the idea that children believe and act according to their beliefs about imaginary worlds around this period of Spain's history.
 The movie's dream-logic visuals and metaphorical storytelling also laid the groundwork and shaped the vision of Issa López's film Tigers Are Not Afraid (2017), and Lucile Hadžihalilović's film The Ice Tower (2025).
 Erice's work emphasizes the importance of imagination, art, and our own ability to get lost in the fiction we gravitate towards.
 Even if that fiction happens to be full of monsters.
+In an interview, while discussing his short film Digimon Adventure (1999), Mamoru Hosoda cited the sibling dynamic between Ana and Isabel as inspiration for Taichi and Hikari's relationship with digital monsters.
+American indie rock band The Spirit of the Beehive was named after the movie.